eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 ![apiUpload](../docs/Images/reportUpdate.png)

 This endpoint is used to update the report.
-Let's say a user has already saved their report; when updating it, such as changing the selected range to color in different ways, just press the save symbol and the new settings will be updated.
+An example in the dashboard is when a user updates a report such as changing the selected rating ranges to change the rating colour ranges, the user can press the save reports button and the new settings will be updated.

 ![updateReport](../docs/Images/updateReport.png)